Awrsha/Awrsha/README.md

 # Work Experience 💼

-## SYNTECH Technology and Innovation Center
+### **Computational Neuroscience Researcher**
+**Neuromatch Academy**
+**Beaverton, Oregon, United States**

+Started in response to the COVID-19 pandemic, Neuromatch Academy is a non-profit course in computational neuroscience offered online.
+We are reaching thousands of students around the globe.

+---

-**Position:** Computer Vision & Machine Learning Researcher
+### **Computer Vision & Machine Learning Researcher**
-**Duration:** Jan 2021 - Mar 2024 (3 yrs 3 mos)
+**SYNTECH Technology and Innovation Center**
+**Qazvin, Qazvin Province, Iran**

-**Description:** SYNTECH Technology and Innovation Center, located in Qazvin Azad University, focuses on projects at the convergence of Robotics, Mechanic, AI, Software Development, and Design.
-As a software engineer, I am involved in developing innovative solutions in various technological domains.
+The SYNTECH Technology and Innovation Center, situated within the premises of Qazvin Azad University, is dedicated to projects at the intersection of Robotics, Mechanics, Artificial Intelligence, Software Development, and Design.
+In my role as a software engineer, I was actively engaged in creating cutting-edge solutions across a range of technological fields.

-## MRL HSL (Mechatronics and Robotics Lab - Humanoid Soccer Robot ⚽️)
+---

-**Position:** Computer Vision & Artificial Intelligence Developer
+### **Computer Vision & Artificial Intelligence Developer**
-**Duration:** Mar 2022 - Mar 2024 (2 yrs 1 mo)
-**Description:** MRL HSL aims to become a leading international center for the development of mechatronics and robotics knowledge.
-As a computer vision developer, I contributed to projects involving advanced visual perception and analysis.

-## Telecommunication Company of Iran (TCI)
-**Position:** Network & CCNA Intern
-**Duration:** Jun 2023 - Sep 2023 (4 mos)
-**Description:** TCI is the fixed-line incumbent operator in Iran offering services in Fixed telephony, DSL, and Data services.
-As an intern, I am gaining hands-on experience in network operations and Cisco Certified Network Associate (CCNA) principles.

-## MRL AMRL (Mechatronics and Robotics Lab - Advanced Mobile Robotics)
+**MRL Humanoid**
+**Qazvin, Qazvin Province, Iran**

+The MRL center consists of several specialized teams, each dedicated to unique robotics projects.
+I had the privilege of collaborating with the team focused on humanoid robots, renowned for their advanced robots capable of playing football with a remarkably human-like appearance.

+---

-**Position:** Computer Vision & Robotics Developer
+### **Computer Vision & Robotics Developer**
-**Duration:** Jan 2022 - Mar 2024 (2 yrs 3 mos)
-**Description:** Similar to MRL HSL, MRL AMRL focuses on advancing knowledge in mechatronics and robotics.
-As a computer vision developer, I worked on projects aimed at enhancing mobile robot capabilities through vision-based algorithms.

-## BeeHouse Foundation
-**Position:** Software Engineer
-**Duration:** Jan 2021 - Dec 2022 (1 yr)
-**Description:** BeeHouse Foundation aims to bring magical experiences to those interested in Web 2.0 & Web 3.0.
-As a software engineer, I contributed to multiple projects, collaborating with experienced team advisors to develop innovative web solutions.
+**MRL (Mechatronics Research Laboratory)**
+**Qazvin, Qazvin Province, Iran**

+The MRL center consists of various teams dedicated to the development of individual robots.
+Initially, I collaborated with the Unmanned Aerial Vehicle (UAV) team, contributing to advancing robotics through vision-based algorithms.

+---

+### **Telecommunication Company of Iran (TCI)**
+**Qazvin, Qazvin Province, Iran**

+During my internship at Qazvin Islamic Azad University, I had the privilege of working under the supervision of Dr. Zeinali, a distinguished individual with a PhD in computer science and the esteemed position of CEO at the university.

+---

+### **Software Engineer**
+**BeeHouse Foundation**
+**Vancouver, British Columbia, Canada**

+During my internship, I was employed at a company initially named Richedu, which later rebranded as BeeHouse Foundation.

+Through a training program attended by a diverse group of international trainees, we received instruction in the Python programming language, covering both basic and advanced concepts.

+---

 # Teaching Assistant Experience 👩‍🏫